pattonwebz/blockz/readme.txt

 A basic theme build to test how easy it is to build a Gutenberg ready theme.

 == Description ==

 Blockz is a theme build to be ready for Gutenberg.
 Uses TailwindCSS as a componentized style framework.
+Blockz has full block editor support.
+It is super lightweight with all styles and scripts weighing less than 30kb before optimizations.
+Clean and readable text and accessibility ready.
+Ideal for use as a blogger theme or for a personal website.

 == Frequently Asked Questions ==